LEBONCHON/MemoMate/README.md

 # MemoMate

-MemoMate is an easy to use notes app, built with Java on Android Studio.
-Submitted to Sir Jomar Tigcal for MOBDEVE (Mobile App Development)
+MemoMate is an easy to use notes app, built with Java on Android Studio.(Mobile App Development)

 Group Members:
 1. Riguerra, Janna